Paralympic Games: Information, News and Events

 The Paralympic Games are a multi-sport event for athletes with physical, mental and sensorial disabilities.
 This includes mobility disabilities, amputees, visual disabilities and those with cerebral palsy.
 The Paralympic Games are held every four years, following the Olympic Games, and are governed by the International Paralympic Committee (IPC) - (The Paralympic Games are sometimes confused with the Special Olympics, which are only for people with intellectual disabilities.)

-Afterwards a similar event was organized in Toronto, Canada where different disability groups were added and the idea of merging together and taking part in athletic sports was a success.
+The Paralympics started in 1948 when Ludwig Guttmann organized a sports competition involving World War 2 veterans with spinal injuries.
+Afterward, a similar event was organized in Toronto, Canada, where different disability groups were added, and the idea of merging and participating in athletic sports was a success.

 The name derives from the Greek "para" ("beside" or "alongside") and thus refers to a competition held in parallel with the Olympic Games.
-No relation with paralysis or paraplegia is intended, however, the word Paralympic was originally a portmanteau combining 'paraplegic' and 'Olympic'.
+No relation with paralysis or paraplegia is intended.
+However, Paralympic was originally a portmanteau combining 'paraplegic' and 'Olympic.'

-The number of athletes participating in Summer Paralympic Games have increased from 400 athletes from 23 countries in Rome in 1960 to 3806 athletes from 136 countries in Athens in 2004.
+The number of athletes participating in the Summer Paralympic Games has increased from 400 athletes from 23 countries in Rome in 1960 to 3806 athletes from 136 countries in Athens in 2004.

-The Summer and Winter Paralympic Games are the ultimate international competitions for world class athletes with a disability.
-They are linked to the Olympic celebrations every two years and athletes must meet strict qualifying standards in order to compete.
+The Summer and Winter Paralympic Games are the ultimate international competitions for world-class athletes with a disability.
+They are linked to the Olympic celebrations every two years, and athletes must meet strict qualifying standards to compete.

 (These categories apply to both summer and winter Paralympics.)

-Athletes with non-progressive brain damage, for example cerebral palsy, traumatic brain injury, stroke or similar disabilities affecting muscle control, balance or coordination.
+- Cerebral Palsy: Athletes with non-progressive brain damage, for example, cerebral palsy, traumatic brain injury, stroke, or similar disabilities affecting muscle control, balance, or coordination.

-Athletes with spinal cord injuries and other disabilities which require them to compete in a wheelchair.
+- Wheelchair: Athletes with spinal cord injuries and other disabilities require them to compete in a wheelchair.